 - Increasing your pet’s happiness, quality of life and longevity

-Benefits of Digital Dental X-Rays for Dogs and Cats
+Benefits Of Digital Dental X-Rays For Dogs And Cats

 Dental care for dogs and cats is an important part of keeping them healthy and happy.
 To take care of your pets, University Animal Clinic offers a wide range of dental services, including cleaning, digital dental x-rays and oral surgery.

-Digital dental x-rays for pets are a relatively new technology to the Bradenton and Sarasota area that allow us to see what is really going on inside your dog’s mouth.
+Digital dental x-rays for pets are a relatively new technology to the Bradenton and Sarasota area that allows us to see what is really going on inside your dog’s mouth.
 Pets can’t tell us where it hurts or if they hit a tooth on a rock while rolling around in the backyard, so we use Digital Dental x-ray technology to find problems in the teeth and gums.
 This non-invasive diagnostic tool allows us to resolve potential problems before a bigger issue arises.

 If you notice the following conditions, you should contact University Animal Clinic immediately: